AD-SDL/wei_workflow_gen/README.md

 }
 ```

-The idea is that this entire json document can also be sent to a front end and be parsed into a clean and friendly UI.
+The idea is that this entire json document can also be sent to a front end and be parsed into a clean and friendly UI ([see here](https://github.com/nautsimon/wei-gen-client)).